MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 ## Disable email notifications in the production environment

-Use the following procedure to disable incoming and outbound E\-mail notifications in the production environment.
+Use the following procedure to disable incoming and outbound email notifications in the production environment.

 # [Disable outbound email notifications](#tab/DisableOutbound)

+Follow these steps to disable outbound email notifications:

 1. In the Service Manager console, select **Administration**.
 2. In the **Administration** pane, expand **Notifications**, and select **Channels**.